echonet/cardiac_mri/README.md

 pip install -r requirements.txt
 ```

 We used [R2plus1D model](https://arxiv.org/abs/1711.11248) for echocadriography video.
 In R2+1D model, the architecture decomposes all 3D convolutions into 2D spatial convolutions followed by temporal convolutions to incorporate both spatial as well as temporal information while minimizing model size.

 All you need to prepare is
-- Echocardiography Dataset (112*112 AVI video, A4c/A2c/PLAX echocardiography views)
+- Echocardiography Dataset (We used 112*112 AVI video, A4c/A2c/PLAX echocardiography views)
-(Note: our datasets were de-identified and electrocardiogram and respirometer tracings were removed.)
+(Note: our datasets were de-identified and electrocardiogram and respirometer tracings were masked.)
 - manifest file (csv) that contain `Study_Unique_ID`, `Video_Unique_ID`, `frames`, `TARGET` (TARGET will be  0/1 in binarized outcome and numerical value if regression task)

+We released model weights and inference code for binarized outcomes.

 We prepared Sample csv files
 - A4C_Scar_Binary.csv